stitchdata/docs/_changelog-files/2024/2024-05-08-intercom-v2-conversations-stream-bookmarking.md

 The `conversations` records have been updated after the previous synchronization start was missed.
 This issue has been fixed by bookmarking the last synchronization start time.

-A long running synchronization was stuck in loop after an interruption because the synchronization was resumed from the beginning.
+A long running synchronization was stuck in loop after interruption because the synchronization was resumed from the start.
 Nested filters have been added in `search_query` to resume the synchronization from the last processed conversations record.